Liz-ard7/team_CHLK/concepts/MemoryEntries.md

 * Requires: memory and user to exist, user is within the group that the memory is in
 * Effects: update the textual memory content of the user for the particular memory

+#### addContribution(memory: Memory, user, description: String): (contribution)
+* Requires: user to be a member of the group associated with memory
+* Effects: add a new contribution with the User user, empty set of imageUrls, and description as description.
+Add this contribution to the memory’s set of contributions.

+#### deleteContribution(contribution, user, memory)
+* Requires: the contribution exists within the memory’s set of contributions.
+The contribution is associated with the user.
+* Effects: remove contribution from the set of contributions

 #### addImage(user: User, contribution: Contribution, imageUrl: String)
 * Requires: user and contribution to exist, user is associated with the given contribution, imageUrl corresponds to an existing image
 * Effects: Adds image to the set of images within the contribution